Tax Facts

 Activity statements are personalised to each business or individual to support reporting against identified obligations.

 Activity statements for businesses may be due either quarterly or monthly.
-Generally, businesses can lodge and pay quarterly if annual turnover is less than $20 million, and total annual PAYG withholding tax is $25,000 or less.
+Generally, businesses can lodge and pay quarterly if annual turnover is less than $20 million, and total annual PAYG withholding is $25,000 or less.
 Businesses that exceed one or both of those thresholds will have at least some monthly obligations.
 Non-business individuals are generally required to lodge and pay quarterly.

 Businesses or individuals with small obligations may be able to lodge and pay annually.
 Some taxpayers may receive an instalment notice for GST and/or PAYG instalments, instead of an activity statement.